lojban/mediawiki-docker/README.md

 =======================

-This repo cotnains the code used to run the Lojban Mediawiki Server, which runs inside a pair of Docker containers.
+This repo cotnains the code used to run the Lojban Mediawiki Server, which runs inside a pair of Docker/Podman containers.

 This repo by itself won't get you a running system because it doesn't describe the database.
 It's assumed that you're using this along with the data stored